 That is important after it slipped nearer to next interim support at .6690-77, which it has not rallied much from since early August.
 The .6500 and .6250 areas are next supports this side of the .6000 area October 2008 16-year trading low.
-And even on any recent nominally positive US-China announcements, it was only back up temporarily above the .6825 area until the current psychological improvement on the resumption of US-China talks (however limited.)
+And even on any recent nominally positive US-China announcements, it was only back up temporarily above the .6825 area until the current psychological improvement on ostensible US-China talks progress.